Submissions on Proposed Legislation in New Zealand

 We also prepared submissions and appeared before the Commerce Select Committee in relation to the GATT (Uruguay Round) Bill, in 1994.
 This legislation implemented the Border Protection requirements set out in Articles 51-60 of the TRIPS Agreement.
 As a result of our submissions, the legislation includes a provision enabling the would-be importer to voluntarily surrender infringing goods to Customs at the port of entry.

 In 2009, we made submissions on the Patents Bill 2008, and appeared before the Commerce Select Committee, on behalf of both the New Zealand Institute of Patent Attorneys and in our own right.
 In 2011, we made submissions on draft examination guidelines on the patentability of inventions involving computer programs.
-The draft guidelines were issued by the Ministry of Economic Development in anticipation that clause 15(3A) stating "a computer program is not a patentable invention" will be inserted into the Patents Bill before the Bill is passed by Parliament.
+The draft guidelines were issued by the Ministry of Economic Development in anticipation of clause 15(3A) of the Bill, now clause 11 of the Patents Act 2013, which states "a computer program is not an invention and not a manner of manufacture for the purposes of this Act".

 If you have any concerns or queries about proposed or existing intellectual property legislation in New Zealand, please contact us for advice or assistance in preparing and/or presenting submissions on such legislation.